-Described from three females taken at Sonora Pass, California, this species has not been studied by the present authors.
-The fore wing is illustrated (Bailey, 1951: 75) as having one complete transverse dark band sub-basally, and a second incomplete transverse band sub-apically.
+This species has not been studied by the present authors.
+It was described from three females taken at Sonora Pass, California, and the fore wing is illustrated (Bailey, 1951: 75) as having one complete transverse dark band sub-basally, and a second incomplete transverse band sub-apically.

-The forewing pattern of A. montanus is apparently similar to that of A. interruptus Bailey, described on two females from Utah.
-Just over 90 species are placed currently in the genus Aeolothrips, of which more than 50 are from the Palaearctic Region (mainly Europe), and 28 from the Nearctic (mainly western USA).
-Only two species are recorded from the Neotropics; the one from Chile is probably the same as A. fasciatus, and one from Panama is probably not a member of this genus (Mound & Marullo, 1996).
+The fore wing pattern of A. montanus is apparently similar to that of A. interruptus Bailey, described on two females from Utah.
+About 105 species are placed currently in the genus Aeolothrips.
+Most of these are from the Palaearctic Region (including the Mediterranean, Iran and northern India, but with five species extending through eastern Africa to South Africa), with about 30 species from the Nearctic (mainly western USA).
+Only one species of this genus is known from the Neotropics, A. fasciatipennis described from Chile, but Mound & Marullo (1996) indicate this is probably the same as A. fasciatus.

 Aeolothrips montanus Bailey